UMM-CSci-Systems/setting-up-github-classroom-for-faculty/README.md

 ### Optional: Make a logo

 You might find it useful to create a logo for this semester's course.
-As someone who's taught this course _many_ times, I've found it helpful to have a slightly different logo each semester to make it easier to distinguish different semesters.
+As someone who's taught this course _many_ times, Nic found it helpful to have a slightly different logo each semester to make it easier to distinguish different semesters.